Specimens of English Poetry and Prose: Wybor Poezji i Prozy Angielskiej, Volúmenes1-2 |

 Términos y frases comunes

-battle body born bring called century comes dead dear death earth England English eyes face fair fall father fear follow French gave give hand happy hath head hear heard heart heaven hill hope hour human Italy John king Lady land learned leave letters light lines Literature live London look Lord Master means mind nature never night noble once original passed play poem poet poetry poor present reason rest round Shakespeare side sing song soul speak spirit stand sweet tell thee things Thomas thou thought took town translation tree true turn unto whole wind wise wood write written
+battle body born bring brought called century comes dead dear death earth England English eyes face fair fall father fear follow French gave give hand happy hath head hear heard heart heaven hill hope hour human Italy John king Lady land learned leave letters light lines Literature live London look Lord Master means mind nature never night noble once original passed play poem poet poetry poor present reason rest round Shakespeare side sing song soul speak spirit stand sweet tell thee things Thomas thou thought took town translation tree true turn unto whole wind wise wood write written